healthchecks/healthchecks/templates/docs/php.md

 $curl->get('PING_URL');
 ```

-Note: this code never throws any exception.
+Note: this code does not throw any exceptions.